 For designers fresh out of school, finding a job can be difficult.
 School can only teach you so much.
 Often the portfolio you produce in school isn’t quite enough to get you a job in design.
 So what can you do?
 You need a job to produce design work, but you need a good portfolio to get a job.
-If that’s the case, you just need some design portfolio projects to get you started.
+If that’s the case, you just need at least a few good graphic design portfolio projects to get you started.

 First off, your portfolio doesn’t need to consist of client work or school projects.
 Obviously, the more real-world projects the better, but you work with what you’ve got.
 You can absolutely include creative projects that are entirely your own.
 Employers want to see that you know how to think and that you have the technical skills to produce high quality work.
 You can prove both of those things all on your own.